A BRIEF HISTORY OF ST VALENTINE'S DAY

 St Valentine lived in the 3rd century but very little is known about him.
 According to one tradition the Roman Emperor forbade young men to marry as he believed single men made better soldiers.
 However Valentine disobeyed him and married young men to young women.
 As a result Valentine was executed about 270.
 In 496 the Pope made 14 February his feast day.
 Today St Valentine is the patron saint of happy marriages.
 He is also the patron saint of beekeepers!

 On St Valentine's Day in 1859 Oregon became the 33rd state of the USA.
 On 14 February 1876 the telephone was patented.
+Finally on 14 February 1912 Arizona became the 48th state of the USA.

 A History of Christmas